kittmaster/KittmasterRepo/README.md

 #### Option 1 (Old way)

 1. Click the latest zip file found here: https://github.com/kittmaster/KittmasterRepo/tree/master/repo/zips/skin.madnox/
-2. Download the zip by clicking the download icon (Download raw file -> left of the pencil): https://github.com/kittmaster/KittmasterRepo/tree/master/repo/zips/skin.madnox/
+2. Download the zip by clicking the download icon (Download raw file -> left of the pencil)
 3. Start Kodi and go to Settings -> Add-ons and select "Install from zip file".
 4. Browse for the file downloaded and press "OK".
 5. The skin and dependencies will now be installed, this may take a few minutes.